Picorims/wav2bar-reborn/README.md

 - NodeJS must be installed (It will install npm too).
 - Rust must be installed: https://www.rust-lang.org/tools/install
 - Clone the git repository (you can also use GitHub's download button *if you only want to perform tests*).
-- Install node modules and dependencies using `npm install`.
+- Install node modules and dependencies using `npm ci`.
+- Setup Husky with `husky init` (https://typicode.github.io/husky/get-started.html)
 - Open the repository folder in a prompt and run `npm run tauri:dev`.
 On a first run, all Rust crates will be compiled as well as the Svelte front.
 It may take some time.
 - FFmpeg: To be defined once integrated.